The rare super Blue Moon in August may actually appear blue

 A rare pair of supermoons in August will culminate in a Blue Moon that will not occur again until the 2030s.

-The first full moon of the month will take place on Tuesday, 1 August, with the next one taking place on 30 August.
+The first full moon of the month took place on Tuesday, 1 August, with the next one taking place on 30 August.
 Both will be within 360,000 kilometres of Earth, meaning they will appear bigger and brighter than usual.

 The next date on which a super blue moon will occur is August 2032, making this the last chance to witness one this decade.